szabgab/slides/ansible-intro/intro.md

 ```

-Ansible has some default location to add its config files,
+Ansible has some default location to add its config files.
-the install for ubuntu already creates the folder and basic files:
+The installation for Ubuntu already created the folder and basic files:

 ```
 chown yonit ansible